 However bear in mind that you do have to consume a good deal of coffee beans to get the same caffeine fix as you would sipping that cup o’joe.
+So how much caffeine is in a cup of coffee?
 A normal cup of coffee contains 95mg of caffeine.
 A single coffee bean meanwhile contains about 6mg which means you will have to eat 16 coffee beans to equal it.

 Caffeine is associated with many health benefits; including increasing brain function, slowing metabolism, and protecting against Heart Disease and Type 2 Diabetes.

 The recommended daily intake of caffeine is around 400mg per day (which is equivalent to about 4 cups of brewed coffee).
 If you do consume too much caffeine on a regular basis you may find you experience some adverse side effects including trouble sleeping, higher heart rate and increased blood pressure (2).
 As a result if you are going to start eating coffee beans just be careful how much you consume at a time.
 Also if you are looking to limit caffeine such as if you are pregnant or breastfeeding we would not recommend eating coffee beans.

 While the benefits of eating coffee beans generally outweigh the drawbacks, this is only if you don’t consume large quantities at a time.
 If you do you overindulge may find yourself experiencing some of the following effects.